Oneo64/The-Mirk-of-Agmundr/Characters/Alfr.md

 Álfr is a settler from Álahringr who travelled to a northern island as part of Hjalvir's company, and is also the one who persuaded Ljörn to go there with him.

 ## Appearance
-Álfr has fair skin, which is slightly tanned, blue eyes, brown hair that extends to his armpits, and stubble.
+Álfr has armpit-length brown hair, a stubble beard, and skin that is slightly tanned.
+His blue eyes have a boyish shape, as described by Ljörn.
+He stands at a height of 5'8".

-He wears a blue woollen cap with green accents, a dark blue shawl, a maille hauberk, a dark green tunic, and a pair of brown pants.
+Álfr wears a blue cap with green accents, a dark blue shawl, a muted green tunic, and a pair of brown pants.
 He has a pouch and a bearded axe on his belt, a 12-inch-long seax, and he wears boots on his feet.
-He wears an iron Talmundúr amulet.
-He is 5'8" tall.
+He wears an iron Mjöllnir amulet.

-He wears a maille-less Gjermundbu helmet in combat.
+In combat, Álfr wears a maskless Gjermundbu helmet and a maille hauberk.
 He has a spear and a white, round shield with an Ægishjálmr (Helm of Awe) symbol painted on it.

 ## Personality
 Álfr is competitive and persuasive.
-He is also impulsive, sometimes not thinking before acting out.
-He is also mindful of his surroundings and is careful not to knock anything over or do anything clumsy.
+He is mindful of his surroundings and is careful not to knock anything over or do anything clumsy.

-Álfr is cowardly when facing the unknown or people with more power.
+However, in combat, Álfr becomes reckless and impulsive.
+He is cowardly, which surfaces when he faces foes with more power or adversaries with unknown strength.

+Álfr has a subtle sense of humour, yet it only shows during stressful times.

 Álfr speaks casually and tends to blurt his words out.
-He has a subtle sense of humour, yet it only shows during stressful times.

-Álfr's love languages are acts of service are words of affirmation.
+His love languages are acts of service and words of affirmation.

 ### Arc
  - Positive Arc